-6.4 In sequence, inject $20-\mu$ L aliquots of blank and working standards, and analyze.
+6.4 In sequence, inject 20- μ L aliquots of blank and working standards plus 5 μ L of modifier each and analyze.
 Analyze the blank and working standards twice.
 Construct the analytical curve from the integrated peak areas (absorbance-seconds).
-Generally, the curve should be linear to a peak absorbance (peak-height) value of 0.40 absorbance units.
+Generally, the curve should be linear to a peak-absorbance (peak height) value of 0.40 absorbance units.